 - Angemon and Angewomon of Digimon Adventure are both angelic Digimon with golden hair who both debuted to promptly easily defeat a powerful dark Digimon with their powers of light.
 Angewomon takes this almost to ridiculous extremes - her partner is Hikari Yagami, whose first name translates to "''light''", and who uses the Crest of Light to make her evolve to Angewomon to begin with.
 Oh, and near the end of Adventure she started glowing.

-- Most of the heroes in Fullmetal Alchemist are blondes with gold eyes to boot.
+- The two main heroes in Fullmetal Alchemist are blonde, with gold eyes to boot.

 - Though transforming tends to make them look more threatening in Dragon Ball Z, all the Super Saiyans, apart from the movie villain Broly, embody this with a golden hair and aura, even Vegeta by the end of the series.

 - In Legend of Heavenly Sphere Shurato, The Hero wears a white armor (which also has a Golden Super Mode).
 Other characters associated with light (like Lady Vishnu) are good too.

 - While this trope was sometimes averted by the original Saint Seiya and Saint Seiya: The Lost Canvas, in Saint Seiya Omega the Light Cosmo have been portrayed as a good force, opposed to Darkness Cosmo.